 Our coating systems offer many benefits to shipowners, ship managers and operators.
 In this article we take a look at how applying Ecospeed (or any other Subsea Industries coating) to a vessel can save much worry, time and hassle for superintendents and shipyards during drydockings, as well as save expenses for the owner.

 Like all our products, Ecospeed is an extremely hard coating system with optimized hydrodynamics that can easily be maintained in service.
 This has a huge potential for reducing total cost of ownership of the vessel.
 When ships come out of the water after lengthy periods, there is no delamination of the coating from the hull, there are no paint blisters that would be indicative of anti-corrosive failure and the overall hull is still smooth.
 There are also the environmentally friendly aspects of the product.
-Studies done in the Netherlands and Canada have determined that in-water cleaning of Ecospeed produces no materials that are toxic to the marine environment.
+Studies done in the EU, by the Netherlands in particular, have determined that in-water cleaning of Ecospeed produces no materials that are toxic to the marine environment.

 The effect of the degradation of a regular paint system and the build up of paint layers on the fuel efficiency of the ship is largely underestimated.
 There are very substantial benefits in stripping away all the old paint; immediate fuel savings of up to 20-30% are very realistic numbers.

 When Ecospeed is applied this build-up of paint layers is ended forever.
-Once the hull coating has been applied you will never have to reblast again throughout the entire service life of the ship.
+Once the hull coating has been applied, you’ll never have to reblast again, throughout the entire service life of the ship.

 We work with our own team of highly certified and qualified coating inspectors.
 These inspectors have been working with the company for many years.
 They are not only familiar with all our coating systems, but with a wide variety of other coatings.
 They are very important in the cooperation with the shipyard and they make sure that the product is applied according to the required standards.
 This guarantees that the results will be there for the shipowner for the next ten years and beyond.